GabrielaBPorto/CI1010-Projects/Trabalho 4/README.md

-Certainly!
-Here's a detailed to-do list in Markdown format for finishing this project:

-## Project To-Do List
+##To-Do List

 ### Setting Up
 - [x] Create a new project folder.
-- [x] Set up the basic file structure (HTML, CSS, JavaScript).
+- [x] Set up the basic file structure (index.html, script.js, style.css).
-- [x] Create an HTML template with necessary placeholders.
+- [x] Create a folder named "input" inside the project folder.
-- [x] Link CSS and JavaScript files to the HTML template.
+- [x] Place the "alunos.xml.bz2" file inside the "input" folder.
+- [x] Place the "alunos.xsd" file inside the "input" folder.
-- [x] Verify that the basic setup is working by opening the HTML file in a web browser.
+- [x] Verify that the basic setup is working by opening the index.html file in a web browser.

 ### Data Handling
-- [ ] Create the curriculum data file (curriculum1998.json or curriculum2011.json).
+- [x] Extract the "alunos.xml" file from the "alunos.xml.bz2" compressed file.
+- [x] Move the extracted "alunos.xml" file to the "input" folder.
-- [ ] Populate the curriculum data file with the necessary course information.
+- [ ] Create a curriculum data file (curriculum1998.json or curriculum2011.json) with the necessary course information.
-- [ ] Create the student data XML file (alunos.xml).
+- [ ] Place the curriculum data file in the project folder.
-- [ ] Add fictional student data to the XML file for testing purposes.

 ### Fetching Data
-- [ ] Implement the `fetchCurriculumData()` function to load curriculum data from the JSON file.
+- [ ] Implement the `fetchCurriculumData()` function to load curriculum data from the curriculum data file.
 - [ ] Test the `fetchCurriculumData()` function to ensure it retrieves the data correctly.
-- [ ] Implement the `fetchStudentData()` function to parse student data from the XML file.
+- [ ] Implement the `fetchStudentData()` function to parse student data from the "alunos.xml" file.
 - [ ] Test the `fetchStudentData()` function to ensure it retrieves and stores the data properly.

 ### Rendering Curriculum Grid